 The job pays well enough, so Tom rationalizes, “I work hard, I’m compensated fairly, so what if I’m not entirely satisfied?”

 Work can consume 80% of our waking hours.
 People who don’t enjoy their work drain vital energy from their lives and long-term earnings may be impacted as well.
 If you don’t like your work, you are bound to develop a poor attitude.
 You’ll spend part of your energy working, while in part fighting negative feelings.
+[Editorial Note: Are you planning an upcoming career transition?
+Need guidance on where to begin?
+We can help.
+Find out more on how career transition coaching can help you.]

 You won’t be a star performer; you might not even be seen as a positive contributor which will impact your raise or promotional opportunity.
 Then, a vicious cycle begins.
 You get discouraged, your attitude gets worse, and your performance suffers.
 Getting stuck in this cycle can turn your career sour.